zarr-developers/geozarr-spec/README.md

 # GeoZarr-Spec

-GeoZarr Spec aims to provides a geospatial extension to the Zarr specification.
+GeoZarr Spec aims to provide a geospatial extension to the Zarr specification.
 Zarr specifies a protocol and format used for storing Zarr arrays, while the present extension defines **conventions** and recommendations for storing **multidimensional georeferenced grid** of geospatial observations (including rasters).

 ## Status